 “My friend is helping with that,” she replied.

 “Would you let me have her number, I would like to call your friend.
 Does she know the urgency of the situation?”
 I asked, feeling much like I was caged by distance.
 “Once you have the passport, I can come and pick you and take you to South East Asia for treatment if your visa to the Netherlands is denied.”

 “Don’t worry, by 9th January I will have it in hand.” she replied.

 “Mom, there are great hospitals in Singapore..we need to work on your passport so I can apply for you to have medical insurance.”

 After the mild stroke, she was rushed to St Mary’s in Nairobi, where they broke the sad news.
 All our efforts seemed too late in the day.
-The hospital informed us that the cancer was stage 4; it had mestastized; spread to the vertebrae and a mass heavily leant against the right lung.
+The hospital informed us that she had cancer and not TB, and that the cancer was now at stage 4; it had mestastized; spread to the vertebrae and a mass heavily leant against the right lung.
 She had shed off quite abit of weight.